ehn-dcc-development/hcert-kotlin/README.md

 There are several known issues with this library:
  - The JS target implementation is not complete, i.e. one can not encode HCERT data
- - The JS target does not offer an interface to load a TrustList
  - The JVM target does not implement Schema validation
  - Several test cases from `dgc-testdata` fail, e.g. when using special COSE tags